Plain English Breakdown

 - Landlords who manage rental properties with common areas

-- Tenants living in these rental properties
+- Tenants living in apartments or other shared spaces

 Terms To Know